 With a deck finish, you don’t want to affect the slipperiness of the surface too much.
 This can cause people to slip on your deck and hurt themselves, which is the last thing you want!

-People might wrongly assume that staining a surface makes it slippery, but this isn't the case.
-Staining actually tends to be flatter, and once they've properly incorporated into the wood they don't enhance slipperiness.
-This is thanks in part to how they integrate with the wood rather than lay atop it as we mentioned in the above section.
+People might wrongly assume that staining a surface makes it slippery, but this isn’t the case.
+Staining tends to be flatter, and once they’ve appropriately incorporated into the wood, they don’t enhance slipperiness.
+This is thanks partly to how they integrate with the wood rather than lay atop it, as we mentioned in the above section.

-Though it does differ depending on which paint you use, painting your deck is more likely to make it slippery compared with staining.
-That means that not only is painting concealing the beauty of the wood you've used, rather than enhancing it like staining, it's also making your deck more dangerous to traverse on the whole.
+Though it differs depending on which paint you use, painting your deck is more likely to make it slippery than staining.
+That means that not only is painting concealing the beauty of the wood you’ve used, rather than enhancing it like staining, it’s also making your deck more dangerous to traverse on the whole.

-If you're concerned about safety in your deck, this is a really important point.
-Particularly if your deck is very high up, as any accidents could be more serious as a result.
+If you’re concerned about safety in your deck, this is an essential point, mainly if your deck is very high up, as any accidents could be more severe.

 Winner: Staining is less slippery than paint and results in fewer accidents on your deck.